Skip to Main Content

 As information literacy is a critical thinking skill that spans all disciplines and develops over time and through multiple exposures, the information literacy program for first year students is an interdisciplinary effort to lay a foundation of basic skills and concepts which students will build upon throughout college.

-• Subject-specific research using library databases and professional resources
+• Research using subject-specific library databases

 • Primary source research